plops/slide-tag/README.md

     1. **The Barcoded Array:** The technology uses a glass slide coated with a dense, random monolayer of 10-micron DNA-barcoded beads.
 The massive diversity of unique **spatial barcodes** is generated using split-pool combinatorial synthesis.
-The physical (x, y) coordinate of every unique barcode sequence on this array is determined beforehand by performing an *in situ* sequencing reaction directly on the slide, creating a definitive digital map.
+The physical (x, y) coordinate of every unique barcode sequence on this array is can be determined beforehand by performing an *in situ* sequencing reaction directly on the slide, creating a definitive digital map.
+An alternative imaging-free method allows for its computational reconstruction.
+Using the sequence of the local barcodes captured by many individual cells, a matrix of pairwise distances between all barcodes is generated, which is then used to calculate the absolute (x, y) coordinates of every bead with remarkable accuracy and distances of multiple centimeters (see [4] at 1:05:03).
     2. **Spatial Tagging in Tissue:** A fresh-frozen tissue slice (typically 20 µm thick) is placed on the slide.
 UV light cleaves linkers on the beads, releasing the spatial barcodes to diffuse into the tissue and tag the nuclei.
+       The attachment is non-specifical but robust, likely through charge interactions with histone proteins.
-       This upstream tagging step adds only 10-60 minutes to the workflow.
+       The upstream tagging step adds only 10-60 minutes to the workflow.
     3. **Dual Library Generation in Droplets:** After tagging, the tissue is dissociated into a single-nucleus suspension and processed using a droplet-based platform (e.g., 10x Genomics).
         * **Encapsulation:** A single, spatially-tagged nucleus is encapsulated in a droplet with a single 10x Genomics